 Save Sydenham Hill Ridge

-Read our latest press release Here
+Read our latest press release including the grounds for Appeal Here

 RIBA Architects say building demolitions cause of carbon emissions

 Experts used to be proud to reduce emissions by replacing leaky old buildings with energy-efficient new ones.

 Now the Royal Institute of British Architects says that was a mistake.